brijs/Sonos-Controller-Saavn/README.md

 ## Client (Android apk: coming up)
 Use this app to communicate with the server, to control Sonos in your home network.

-####Screenshots:
+#### Features
+- In the `Settings` tab, specify the IP address(Local) of the server running in your home network.
+Alternatively, you can operate in `remote` access mode when you are outside your home network.
+You ll need to configure **NAT** on your home router / gateway, and in the `Settings` tab, you will need to specify the public internet facing IP address of your home router.
+- On the `Saavn` tab, search for songs and hit enter.
+- Drag & pull down on the screen to refresh.
+- Swipe left on a particular song and either add-song-to-queue, or add-and-play-immediately.
+- Tap on a song(row), and view details of the song.

+#### Screenshots:

 <img src="https://cloud.githubusercontent.com/assets/1574336/8323661/77c681de-1a15-11e5-8b49-3f0cfe823ea4.png" width="220">
 <img src="https://cloud.githubusercontent.com/assets/1574336/8323583/58ec5faa-1a14-11e5-903a-12c2a5b6a7d9.png" width="220">